dominikwilkowski/cfonts/README.md

 	lineHeight: 1,              // define the line height
 	space: true,                // define if the output text should have empty lines on top and on the bottom
-	maxLength: '0',             // define how many character can be on one line });
+	maxLength: '0',             // define how many character can be on one line
+	gradient: false,            // define your two gradient colors
+	independentGradient: false, // define if you want to recalculate the gradient for each new line });
 ```